TKelia/Linux_Week_3_Formative_1/README.md

 ## Question 3: IoT Sensor Monitor (C + Python)
 Files: `sim.c`, `setup.py`, `plot.py`
-This project simulates periodic IoT sensor readings: temperature, humidity, and battery level.
-The C file (`sim.c`) is compiled as a Python extension.
-The Python script (`plot.py`) uses that extension to fetch data every 2 seconds for 30 seconds and plots real-time graphs using `matplotlib`.
+This project simulates periodic readings from IoT sensors: temperature, humidity, and battery level.
+The C file (sim.c) is compiled into a Python extension.
+The Python script (plot.py) fetches data every 2 seconds for 30 seconds and visualizes it in real-time using matplotlib.

 ### How to run:
 ```bash